nitinkc/nitinkc.github.io/_posts/developertools/2016-04-04-jekyll-blog-GitHub-hosting.md

 jekyll serve
 ```

-### Making a personal website using GitHubs free Hosting for the Jekyll Sites
+### Making a personal website
+using GitHub's free Hosting for the Jekyll Sites

 1. Ruby (Pre requisites for Jekyll) : https://jekyllrb.com/docs/installation/
 2. Jekyll - for static site and blogging